twoojoo/WinRx/README.md

 ### Architecture

 In order to prevent data races, all events are stored into a **queue** as soon as they are ingested.
-A loop keeps dequeueing them so that they can be actually processed one by one by the windowing system.
-The windowing systems handles the assignment of each event to a specific bucket, basing on event timestamp (event time or processing time) and key.
-It also decides when to open a new bucket, or close an existing one to release a window of events.
+A **loop** keeps dequeueing them so that they can be actually processed one by one by the **windowing system**.
+The windowing systems handles the assignment of each event to a specific **bucket**, basing on event timestamp (event time or processing time) and key.
+It also decides when to open a new bucket, or close an existing one to release a **window of events**.

 <br>